The East Is Red (1993 film)

-The East Is Red (also known as Swordsman III; released in the Philippines as The Great China Warrior), is a 1993 Hong Kong wuxia film.
-The main character in the film is loosely based on Dongfang Bubai, a character in Louis Cha's novel The Smiling, Proud Wanderer.
-The film was produced by Tsui Hark, was co-directed by Ching Siu-tung and Raymond Lee and starred Brigitte Lin, Joey Wong and Yu Rongguang.
-The film is regarded as a sequel to The Swordsman and Swordsman II.
+The East Is Red, also known as Swordsman III and The Great China Warrior, is a 1993 Hong Kong wuxia film produced by Tsui Hark and co-directed by Ching Siu-tung and Raymond Lee, starring Brigitte Lin, Joey Wong and Yu Rongguang.
+The protagonist is loosely based on Dongfang Bubai, a minor character in the novel The Smiling, Proud Wanderer by Jin Yong.
+The film is considered a sequel to The Swordsman and Swordsman II.

-Plot
+Synopsis

-Following Dongfang Bubai's apparent death in Swordsman II, the jianghu (martial artists' community) disintegrates into chaos as it lacks a dominant figure to serve as a de facto leader.
-Several imposters use Dongfang Bubai's name to rally supporters, form their own schools, and fight for power.
-One of Dongfang Bubai's devoted lovers, Xue Qianxun, rebuilds the Sun Moon Holy Cult by impersonating Dongfang Bubai.
+Following Dongfang Bubai's apparent death, the jianghu sinks into chaos as it lacks a dominant figure to maintain the status quo.
+Several imposters use Dongfang Bubai's name to rally supporters to form their own clans and fight for power.
+One of Dongfang Bubai's devoted lovers, Xue Qianxun, rebuilds the Sun Moon Cult by impersonating Dongfang Bubai.

-The Ming imperial court sends a naval admiral, Gu Changfeng, to assist the Spanish in searching for the remains of a Dutch warship sunk near Black Woods Cliff, the site of Dongfang Bubai's death in Swordsman II.
-At Black Woods Cliff, Gu Changfeng discovers that Dongfang Bubai is still alive in disguise as an elderly woman, and manages to convince him to return to the jianghu.
+The imperial government sends a naval admiral, Gu Changfeng, to assist the Spanish in searching for the remains of a Dutch warship sunk near the site of Dongfang Bubai's apparent death.
+At the cliff, Gu Changfeng discovers that Dongfang Bubai is still alive, and manages to convince him to return to the jianghu.

-Dongfang Bubai unleashes his fury and starts a bloodbath in eliminating all those who impersonate him.
-He discovers that Xue Qianxun has been pretending to be him, and seriously injures her in anger.
-Consumed by his desire for power, Dongfang Bubai decides to continue his ambitious plan to unite the jianghu under his rule and dominate China.
+Dongfang Bubai unleashes his fury and starts a bloodbath by eliminating all the impostors.
+Upon learning that Xue Qianxun has been impersonating him, he injures her in anger.
+Consumed by his desire for power, Dongfang Bubai decides to realise his ambition to unite the jianghu under his rule.

-Gu Changfeng realises that Dongfang Bubai has gone out of control so he leads the Ming imperial navy to fight Dongfang and his Spanish and Japanese allies.
-In the ensuing naval battle, all the warships are destroyed and Dongfang Bubai emerges victorious after defeating and killing Gu Changfeng.
-However, Xue Qianxun loses her life in the process.
-Dongfang Bubai realises his mistake and embraces his dead lover as he retires from the jianghu again.
+Gu Changfeng realises that Dongfang Bubai has gone out of control so he leads the imperial navy to fight Dongfang Bubai and his Spanish and Japanese allies.
+In the ensuing naval battle, all the warships are destroyed and Dongfang Bubai emerges victorious after defeating Gu Changfeng.
+When Xue Qianxun is killed, Dongfang Bubai realises his mistake and embraces his dead lover as he retires from the jianghu again.